StreetScout

 Where is Valley Heights?

-Valley Heights is a suburb of New South Wales, Australia.
+Valley Heights is a suburb of New South Wales, Australia, in the Blue Mountains local government area.

 What is the population of Valley Heights?